 In 2018, PricewaterhouseCoopers estimated that the Nigerian economy lost N233bn to gas flaring, which translates to 3.8 per cent of the global total costs in 2018, how does this make you feel, especially as someone who knows the benefits of gas?

 We all know that Nigeria is a gas-rich province, producing little oil.
 Despite this, homes and industries are unable to benefit from this full potential as they are faced with poor power supply.
 It is appalling and makes me sad whenever I hear the amount of money lost to gas flaring yearly.
-I believe with the Nigeria Liquefied Natural Gas Train 7 project and the Nigerian Gas Flare Commercialisation Programme, gas will be better utilised going forward.
+I believe with the Nigeria Liquefied Natural Gas Train 7 project and the Nigerian Gas Flare Commercialisation Programme, gas will be better utilized going forward.
 And aside from power generation, other uses of natural gas that Nigeria is not taking full advantage of include production of methanol and ammonia for fertiliser production and hydrogen production, which is a primary feedstock for the chemical industry, and others.

 With your interest in the course, did it make graduating with a first-class degree easy?